de1ux/statlord/README.md

 ## Usage (other displays)

-Subscribe your other displays to the API with a unique name and the resolution
+Register displays in the API with a unique name and its resolution

 ```bash
 $ curl -XPUT \